CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \quad

 \textbf{Evaluating with wrong category guidance.} To verify the effectiveness of semantic-guided modulation on different categories, we use model $\romannumeral 4$ in Table \ref{tab:ablation_framework} to evaluate our CP3 with different strategies of category guidance.
-The results are shown in Fig. \ref{tab_MVP_test_label}.
+The results are shown in Figure \ref{tab_MVP_test_label}.
 When we randomly replace the categories of all test point clouds, and the CD loss becomes larger (i.e., 5.68).
 For further analysis, we show the test results for all categories.
 We can see that, for a small number of categories with high discrimination (e.g., airplane, watercraft, guitar), their completions are not greatly affected by the wrong guidance.
-While for most confusing categories with similar structures, such as chair sofa and table, the evaluation results are heavily deteriorated by the wrong guidance.
-The visualization of chair and table in Fig. \ref{tab_MVP_test_label} can also verify this viewpoint.
-The local area will have more noise points under the wrong guidance than the correct category guidance.
-It shows that our semantic conditional modulation network is effective to reduce shape confusion.
+While for most confusing categories with similar structures, (e.g., chair, sofa and table), their evaluation results are heavily deteriorated by the wrong guidance.
+Moreover, The visualization of different guidance in Figure \ref{tab_MVP_test_label} can also verify this viewpoint.
+The local area have more noisy points under the wrong guidance than the correct category guidance.
+It shows that our semantic conditional modulation network is effective to reduce shape confusion in the fine-grained completion.

 \quad